Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Abstract

 \section{Abstract}

 With the rapid growth of hyperspectral data archives in \ac{rs}, the need for efficient storage has become essential, driving significant attention toward learning-based \ac{hsi} compression.
 However, a comprehensive investigation of the individual and joint effects of spectral and spatial compression on learning-based \ac{hsi} compression has not been thoroughly examined yet.
 Conducting such an analysis is crucial for understanding how the exploitation of spectral, spatial, and joint spatio-spectral redundancies affects \ac{hsi} compression.
-To address this issue, we propose \ac{ours}, a learning-based model designed for adjustable \ac{hsi} compression in both spectral and spatial dimensions. \ac{ours} consists of six main modules: \begin{enumerate*}[1)] \item spectral encoder; \item spatial encoder; \item \ac{cr} adapter encoder; \item \ac{cr} adapter decoder; \item spatial decoder; and \item spectral decoder module. \end{enumerate*} The modules employ convolutional layers and transformer blocks to capture both short-range and long-range redundancies.
-Experimental results on two \ac{hsi} benchmark datasets demonstrate the effectiveness of our proposed adjustable model compared to existing learning-based compression models.
+To address this issue, we propose \ac{ours}, a learning-based model designed for adjustable \ac{hsi} compression in both spectral and spatial dimensions. \ac{ours} consists of six main modules: \begin{enumerate*}[1)] \item spectral encoder module; \item spatial encoder module; \item \ac{cr} adapter encoder module; \item \ac{cr} adapter decoder module; \item spatial decoder module; and \item spectral decoder module. \end{enumerate*} The modules employ convolutional layers and transformer blocks to capture both short-range and long-range redundancies.
+Experimental results on three \ac{hsi} benchmark datasets demonstrate the effectiveness of our proposed adjustable model compared to existing learning-based compression models, surpassing the state of the art by up to {\SI[round-mode=places,round-precision=2,detect-weight=true]{2.364}{\decibel}} in terms of {\acs{psnr}}.
 Based on our results, we establish a guideline for effectively balancing spectral and spatial compression across different \acp{cr}, taking into account the spatial resolution of the \acp{hsi}.
 Our code and pre-trained model weights are publicly available at \url{https://git.tu-berlin.de/rsim/hycass}.

 \acresetall